aws/aws-extensions-for-dotnet-cli/docs/Layers.md

 into the **/opt** directory in the Lambda compute environment.

-This document describes the specific use cases the **Amazon.Lambda.Tools** .NET Core global tool supports in creating Layers and exposing them to your .NET Core Lambda function. **Currently this support is not included in the AWS Toolkit for Visual Studio**.
+This document describes the specific use cases the **Amazon.Lambda.Tools** .NET Core global tool supports in creating Layers and exposing them to your .NET Core Lambda function.

 ## The Quick Tutorial